 SJSU classes are designed such that in order to be successful, it is expected that students will spend a minimum of forty-five hours for each unit of credit (normally three hours per unit per week), including preparing for class, participating in course activities, completing assignments, and so on.
 Academic Integrity

 Students should be familiar with the University's Academic Integrity Policy.
 Your own commitment to learning, as evidenced by your enrollment at San Jose State University and the University's integrity policy, require you to be honest in all your academic course work.
 Faculty members are required to report all infractions to the office of Student Conduct and Ethical Development.
-The website for Student Conduct and Ethical Development.
-The website for Student Conduct and Ethical Development is available at http://info.sjsu.edu/static/catalog/integrity.htmlLinks to an external site.
+The website for Student Conduct and Ethical Development is available at http://info.sjsu.edu/static/catalog/integrity.html.
 Instances of academic dishonesty will not be tolerated.
 Cheating on exams or plagiarism (presenting the work of another as your own, or the use of another person's ideas without giving proper credit) will result in a failing grade and sanctions by the University.
 For this class, all assignments are to be completed by the individual student unless otherwise specified.
 If you would like to include in your assignment any material you have submitted, or plan to submit for another class, please note that SJSU's Academic Policy F06-1 requires approval of instructors.
+Plagiarism